-Choose the name of your non-profit corporation that is distinguishable from the name of any other corporation.
-To assist you, New York’s Department of State has a business name search database of New York businesses to determine whether your name is available.
+Choose the name of your New York non-profit corporation that is distinguishable from the name of any other corporation.
+To assist, New York’s Department of State has a business name search database of New York businesses to determine whether your name is available.

 - Select the Address

-Determine the address and location of your New York nonprofit to create a Certificate of Incorporation to be filed with the State of New York.
+Determine the address and location of your New York nonprofit.
+The address is required to issue a Certificate of Incorporation to be filed with the State of New York.

-This can be tricky because it must contain more than what your nonprofit’s purpose actually is.
-An insufficient statement of purpose that does not meet either New York state or federal requirements will delay creating your organization and obtaining tax exemption.
+This can, sometimes, be tricky because it must contain more than what your nonprofit’s purpose actually is.
+An insufficient statement of purpose that does not meet either New York State or U.S. Federal requirements shall delay creating your organization and obtaining tax exempt status.
 Your attorney in New York should have boilerplate language available for you to utilize that should pass all levels of scrutiny.

 - Prepare bylaws

-Before you file your certificate, you will need to have bylaws that comply with New York law that contain rules and procedures for holding meetings, electing officers and other corporate formalities that your nonprofit will need to follow.
-While you need not file your bylaws, they will be needed later on when you file for tax exemption.
+Before you file your New York Certificate of Incorporation, you should have bylaws that comply with New York law that contain rules and procedures for holding meetings, electing officers and other corporate formalities.
+While you need not file your bylaws, they shall be needed later on when you file for tax exemption.